imnsss/EECS1720_100_DAY_CODE/Jan_31/README.md

-# DAY17
+# DAY18
-- Working on the quiz1 and project 1
+- Keep working on project01 and quiz1